 Newberry College reserves the right to determine whether any particular course meets the requirements and standards of the College for transfer.
 Although a course may transfer, it may not apply directly to a particular major or program.
-Associates degrees (A.A. or A.S. only) count as a fully satisfied core, aside from 1 religion, 1 ethics, and WI requirements as determined by class standing at time of transfer.
+Associates degrees count as a fully satisfied core, aside from 1 religion, 1 ethics, and WI requirements as determined by class standing at time of transfer.
 Religion and Ethics credits may be awarded through completion of equivalent courses at another institution(s).